johnlaudun/jln/_posts/2025-05-06-running-llm-locally.md

 I spent a portion of today following Cody Wabiszewski’s guide on how to [download and run the Dolphin Llama 3 model](https://www.gsnetwork.com/author/cbw50077/).
 His directions are quite good, but they miss a few things, especially when it comes to setting things up on a Mac.
 So for those Mac users who want expand the scope of running an LLM locally beyond Apple Intelligence, I suggest the following:

-Head over to the [Ollama website](https://ollama.com/) to download one of the available models.
+1. Head over to the [Ollama website](https://ollama.com/) to download one of the available models.
 Wabiszewski recommends **`dolphin-llama3`** and that’s what I went with.

-You start with the **Ollama.app**.
+2. You start with the **Ollama.app**.
 (I’m not crazy with this, but I wanted the friendliest possible way of doing this because I wanted to make this as accessible as possible and Wabiszewski’s approach seems the best that I’ve seen for setting things up locally.)
+Once it’s running, you can then user the terminal to run `ollama serve` and, in another terminal tab,  `ollama run dolphin-llama3`.

 When I downloaded the Dolphin Llama 3 model, it was not located where any of the posts I read suggested.
 Instead, I needed to use `locate` to find the directory.
 (If you have not run `locate` before, you will need to let it build its database, but that does not take long -- less than 10 minutes on my M1 MacBook Air with 1TB storage.)